MatheusDSilva/CLProject/README.md

 This is the project for the Code Louisville Front End Web Development course.

-I have made a website to showcase my girlfriend's food and recipes.
+I have made a simple website to showcase my girlfriend's food and recipes.
+It uses a simple JS code to filter the types of food based on three options, whether it is sweet or savory, and if it is vegan or not.